 Addressing Undue Influence

-To address allegations of undue influence within the context of Ontario’s legal system, the court will examine the circumstances surrounding the creation of the will, looking for signs of coercion or manipulation.
-Witness testimonies, evidence of the testator’s vulnerability, and any sudden and significant changes in the choice can be crucial in determining whether undue influence was involved.
+To address allegations of undue influence, the court will examine the circumstances surrounding the creation of the will, looking for signs of coercion or manipulation.
+Witness testimonies, evidence of the testator’s vulnerability, and any sudden and significant changes in the choice can be key in determining whether undue influence was involved.
 If proven, the will may be declared invalid.

 Influence: The influencer exerted significant influence over the testator’s decisions, often involving psychological or emotional pressure.